Yrahcaz7/Dungeon-of-Souls/README.md

 You can play the cards in your hand for the effect(s) they say.

-IMPORTANT: shield normally goes away at the start of your next turn.

 After each battle, you will get rewards, and you can get better cards.

 Try to get a good synergy between the cards in your deck.